H. V. Kaltenborn: Early life

 Kaltenborn was born in Milwaukee, Wisconsin, and grew up in Merrill, Wisconsin.
 He began his career as a newspaper reporter, and moved to radio when it began to establish itself as a bona fide source of news.

 When he was 19, he left home and joined the 4th Wisconsin Volunteer Infantry Regiment to fight in the Spanish–American War.
 The war ended two months after his enlistment before the regiment could go overseas.
 From training camp Kaltenborn wrote articles for the Merrill Advocate, becoming editor of the paper following his demobilisation.

 He left the Advocate to spend time in Europe.
 He returned to take a job with the Brooklyn Daily Eagle.
 At 24, he went to college, enrolling as a special student at Harvard University.
 When he finished, he returned to the Eagle, traveling during summers to distant locales.

 Anti-German sentiment during World War I motivated Kaltenborn to change his byline from Hans von Kaltenborn to H. V. Kaltenborn.
 He was no relation to General Hans von Kaltenborn-Stachau, a former Prussian Minister of War.

 Early radio

 Called the "Dean" of radio commentators by Edward R. Murrow and others, Kaltenborn addressed the Brooklyn Chamber of Commerce while speaking from an experimental station in Newark, New Jersey, on April 21, 1921, where the group had assembled there to see the newly invented radio.
-On April 4, 1922, he made the first of what later became a regular series of radio talks on current events.
+On April 4, 1922, over station WVP, he made the first of what later became a regular series of radio talks on current events.
 Kaltenborn called them the "first spoken editorials ever heard by a radio audience."